 larger than 62 centimetres.
 Large Dobsonians with quality optics are great for visual use, but not for astrophotography, spectrography and photometry.

 When will you finish the optics?
-When they have obtained an extremely high surface accuracy ;-)
+When they have obtained an extremely high paraboloid surface accuracy ;-) Presently, in April 2022, Ronchi and Focault tests show a

 Why is there no national research-grade observatory in Norway with a telescope larger than 62 centimetres (24 inch)?

-There are no gigantic telescopes in Norway because of poor atmospheric conditions: too much light, too often cloudy, too much turbulence, too much humidity, too much aurora.
+There are no gigantic telescopes in Norway because of poor atmospheric conditions: too much light pollution, too often cloudy, too much turbulence, too much humidity, too much

 Atmospheric conditions in Norway are not optimal for research in optical astronomy.
 Mainland Norway extends from 58 to 71 degrees of latitude.
-This precludes dark night skies during the
+That means the night sky is bright from May

-summer months.
+until September.
 Though winter skies are dark, they are often overcast.
-When skies are clear north of 65 degrees, the aurora may interrupt long exposures.
+When skies are clear north of 65 degrees, the aurora may interrupt observations.
 Even crystal clear skies are often

-plagued by high-altitude turbulent air because of the jet stream.
+plagued by high-altitude turbulent air from the jet stream.
 High latitudes are rarely suitable for large optical telescopes.
 That is why the world's largest telescopes are located

 at low latitudes but high altitudes, in dry mountain deserts: Atacama in northern Chile, Mauna Kea in Hawaii, volcanic summits in the Canary Islands, in Australia